-The Authority regards its lowest paid employees to be those employed on its Green Book conditions of employment.
-These are employees who generally do not wear a uniform and who tend to work in administrative and corporate function areas.
+The Authority regards its lowest paid employees to be those corporate support staff employed on Green Book terms and conditions of employment.

 Re-Engagement of Employees

 The Authority does not have a policy on re-engagement.
 Former employees are entitled to apply for posts in accordance with a competitive process and, if employed, usual rules on pension arrangements (should the individual be in receipt of one) apply.